 Every exhibition piece has a custom made storage/ shipping box so it can travel to the exhibition without difficulty.
 Below are a few images.
 This custom made storage/shipping box will ship in a larger shipping box surrounded by packing peanuts or bubble wrap with at least a two inch gap between the inner and outer shipping box.

-Additional Work in the Fool’s Gold Filt Collection:
+Additional work in the Fool’s Gold Gilt Collection

-24 K Corruption and White House Oval Office Exposed Bracelets
+24 K Corruption and White House Oval Office Exposed Bracelet from metallic tin cans.

 These two bracelets (shown above) are from the Fool’s Gold Gilt Collection.
 24K Corruption (photo left) and White House Oval Office Exposed (photo right.)